 What I do is roll the acorns around in my hands, and let the skin fall off, or, if it's not too cold outside, bring a large bowl of them out, and, after rubbing with your hands to loosen the skins, toss the acorns in the bowl in front of a fan and watch the skins blow away.

 The next step is to grind the nuts.
 I do this in a vita mix with a mix of 1:3 acorn to water, as I'm going to be cold-leaching them.
 You could also grind them in a grain mill.

 4. Cold leaching

 Once the acorns are ground, you cover them with 3x their volume of water.
 It should look like a brown slurry.
+Store the slurry in the fridge.
 Every day, for as long as it takes, carefully pour the water off, and add new water.
 After a few days, taste a bit of the nut meal and check for bitterness, once the bitterness is gone, the acorn meal is done leaching.

 When you strain the acorn milk, line a strainer with cheesecloth, or use a chinois strainer (what I use) that is very fine to catch what will look like a big mess of clay.
 Leave the strainer in the fridge for a few hours to drain, and if you want, add the drained starch and water to what you poured off before for cooking or whatever.

 Finally, take the acorn ball of clay and spread it out on a tray to dry.
 I put mine on silpats and dehydrate at the lowest setting.
 From there, I take the dehydrated acorn and either put in a jar in the fridge, or vacuum seal and freeze.
 Remember that acorns, especially red, are high in fat, and that fat can get rancid, just like any other nut, if left at room temperature for too long.
 Rancid nuts, if you haven't tasted, are foul-tasting-you'll know if they go bad.